hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 316

 Have you not considered those who were given a portion of the Scripture?
-They are invited to the Book of Allah to judge between them, then a group of them turn away in aversion.
+They are invited to the Book of Allah to judge between them, then a group of them turns away in aversion.

 # 317